 A charter school is a public school that is organized around a certain educational methodology, theme, curriculum, or core mission.
-In exchange for the freedom to approach education differently than traditional schools do, charter schools are required to meet strict state reporting standards and produce successful outcomes for its students.
-Students are required to participate in standardized assessment testing, including the NECAP tests.
-State issued charter schools, such as Mill Falls, report directly to the Department of Education, and function independently of the district where they are located.
+In exchange for the freedom to approach education differently than traditional schools do, charter schools are required to meet strict state reporting standards and produce successful outcomes for their students.
+Students are required to participate in standardized assessment testing.
+State issued charter schools, such as Mill Falls, report directly to the NH Department of Education, and function independently of the district where they are located.
 Charter schools offer the potential for research and development, providing the public school system with space, time and support to develop practices beyond the traditional methods of education.
-Charters are awarded to schools by the New Hampshire Department of Education for 5-year periods.
+Charters are awarded to schools by the New Hampshire Board of Education for 5-year periods.

-Mill Falls Charter School was approved by the NH Dept of Education on March 9, 2011.
+Mill Falls Charter School was approved by the NH Board of Education on March 9, 2011.
 Click here to view our Charter Application.

 As per charter law, in the event that the number of applicants exceeds capacity, a public lottery will be held.

 The Testing Requirements